 Cert.
 Cultural Studies, Pontificia Universidad Javeriana, Bogotá, Colombia

-- Anthropology, Universidad de Los Andes, Bogotá, Colombia
+Bachelor in Anthropology, Universidad de Los Andes, Bogotá, Colombia

 Carlos Estrada-Grajales is a digital ethnographer, critical urbanism researcher and PhD candidate with the Urban Informatics Research Lab.
 Through his work, he is also affiliated with the QUT Design Lab and the Digital Media Research Centre (DMRC).
 His background is in Urban Anthropology, Cultural Studies, and Political Science and History.
 He received his Bachelor and Certificate from the University of Los Andes, and the Pontifical Xaverian University in Bogotá, Colombia.